tweag/nickel/doc/manual/tuto.md

 `Bool`, finally, `extra-groups` is a list of group names, which translates as an array of string.

-We can also define some fields optionals, so you don't have to fill them if they don't have any value, `extra-groups` and `ssh-keys` can be empty in our case, we will make them optional by applying `|
+We can also mark fields as optional, so you don't have to fill them if they don't have any value, `extra-groups` and `ssh-keys` can be empty in our case, we will make them optional by applying `|
 optional`.

-The field `is-admin` must be provided to our program consuming the YAML, but we don't want to fill it when it's false, we can apply a default value of `false`, so we will only define it in our file when the user is actually an admin, this makes the file maintenance easier.
+The field `is-admin` must be present in the YAML we output, but for most users it will be set to `false`.
+We can give the field a default value of `false`, which means it only needs to be present in Nickel code when the user is actually an admin.

 ## Step 3: Write a contract